IrinaKW/DataPipeline/README.md

             return options()
 ```

-2. Introducation of the scraper class:
+2. Intro into of the scraper class:
 ```
 class ofsted_scraper (partial code below):
     '''